IBMDevConnect/OpenShift-World-Tour/openshift-labs/Red Hat OpenShift on IBM Cloud - Part 1/README.md

 More technically, it's a visualization of the Kubernetes namespace based on the developer access controls.

+#### To create a project

-Click the blue Create Project button.
+Click the blue Create Project button in the Administrator view -> Home -> Projects.

 You should now see a page for creating your first project in the web console.

-Fill in the Name field as 'myproject'
+Fill in the Name field as *myproject

 ![Project creation](images/pic2.png)

 The rest of the form is optional and up to you to fill in or ignore.

-Click Create to continue.
+Click *Create* to continue.

 After your project is created, you will see some basic information about your project.

 ## 4. Deploying Your First Image

 Notice the navigation menu on the left.
 When you first log in, you'll typically be in the Administrator Perspective.

-a) If you are not in the Administrator Perspective, click the perspective toggle and switch from Developer to Administrator.
+#### a) If you are not in the *Administrator* Perspective, click the perspective toggle and switch from Developer to Administrator.

 ![Developer view](images/pic3.png)